qtumproject/bridge-evm-contracts/README.md

 ## Contract Management Methods

+All the functions below should be called directly on the Bridge contract.

+> To call these function on the Ethereum network the [Remix](https://remix.ethereum.org/) or [Etherscan](https://etherscan.io/) can be used.

+> To call these functions on the QTum network the [QTum Web Wallet](https://wallet.bridge.qtum.net/send-to-contract) can be used.

+To check the current owner of the Bridge contract, you can call the `owner` method.
+To verify if the `signersMode` is enabled, use the `isSignersMode` method.
+Lastly, to check the current `pauseManager` address, call the `pauseManager` method.
+If the `pauseManager` address is the zero address, the `pauseManager` functionality can only be called by the owner of the Bridge contract.

-All of the functions below share the common argument `bytes[] calldata signatures_`, which is an array of signatures from the signers if required.
+All the functions below share the common argument `bytes[] calldata signatures_`, which is an array of signatures from the signers if required.
 If the `isSignersMode` flag is set to `true`, the signatures are required.
 Otherwise, the signatures are not required, and this argument should be an empty array (i.e., `[]`).

 For the `pause` and `unpause` methods, if the `pauseManager` address is NOT the zero address, the `pauseManager` address can call these methods.
 These methods will be restricted only to the `pauseManager` account.

 - `pause(bytes[] calldata signatures_)`: Pauses the contract.
     - `bytes[] calldata signatures_`: The signatures from the signers if required.